 Rehabilitation varies by doctor, but generally aims to protect against any type of cutting or lateral movement for three months, with a gradual return to full activity by six months.
 The rehabilitation is lengthy and requires several months of physical therapy — all essential to a positive outcome.
 The good news is that a full return to pre-injury activities can be expected.

-Need an orthopedist?
+Looking for Northern VA Orthopedic Specialists?
 Call Fauquier Health’s Physician Referral line at 540-316-DOCS (3627) for help finding an orthopedic specialist.